biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 - 2D face, printed photo attack
 - 2D face, digital photo attack
 - 2D face, replay video attack
-- 3D face, mask attack

-*All of above types except 3D face, mask attack shall be tested in this EA.
-3D face, mask attack is out of scope because the cost of creating 3D face mask doesn’t match to the assurance required by \[BScPP\] at the time of creating this \[SD\].*

 In any type of attack, presentation attack is succeeded if the TOE captures the fake face image from the spoofing medium and unlock the mobile device because